 What we’ve implemented since covid19:

-- All caregivers wear masks, unless family and caregiver are both vaccinated.
+- All caregivers wear masks, unless family and caregiver are both vaccinated and request not to be masked.

 - COVID19 vaccinations for all staff when available.